Gigas002/RarJpeg/README.md

 ## Localization

-There’s really not much to localize, but feel free to participate.
+There’s really not much to localize, but feel free to participate!
 Currently, only **English** and **Russian** are supported.
 All the localizable strings are located into `Localization/Strings.rexs`.

 ## Contributing